Fly Fishing Ohio Steelhead: Advice And Tips From Guides

 For more detailed information on how to do this well, as well as methods for spring, fall, and winter steehead Spey fishing, and the best rods and reels, see: Spey Fishing For Steelhead: Best Setup And Tactics For Great Lakes

-Best Flies for Spey Fishing
+Best Flies For Spey Fishing

 The right flies are essential for having a good experience while spey fishing.
 Ultimately, flies for steelhead spey fishing should be effective at imitating baitfish and designed to trigger the aggressive predator instinct of steelhead.